joaomh/Cracking-the-Code-Interview-Python/README.md

 ## Description

-This repository contains the exercises implemented in Python from the book.__
-\n *Cracking the Coding Interview: 189 Programming Questions and Solutions* 6th Edition by **_Gayle Laakmann_**
+This repository contains the exercises implemented in Python from the book__ *Cracking the Coding Interview: 189 Programming Questions and Solutions* 6th Edition by **_Gayle Laakmann_**

 #### Technologies